 Rocket took part in the opening celebrations for the Liverpool & Manchester Railway on 15 September 1830.
 Sadly this occasion was marred by tragedy when the Rt Hon William Huskisson, Member of Parliament for Liverpool, was run down by Rocket , and later died of his injuries, after straying onto the track while talking to Prime Minister, the Duke of Wellington.

 In 1862 Rocket was donated by its then owners, Brampton Colliery, to the Patent Office Museum in London, that became the Science Museum, and so was saved for the Nation.

 There have been at least nine full size replicas of Rocket, including one commissioned by Henry Ford and now on display in the Henry Ford Museum, Dearborn, Michigan, USA.
 But only the National Railway Museum has the original, now on display at York, together with two of the replicas.
-One is a working locomotive that steams from time to time, while another is partly sectioned to show how the locomotive worked".
+One is a working locomotive that steams from time to time, while another is partly sectioned to show how the locomotive worked"

-Philip Benham, Chairman FNRM
+Philip Benham, Chairman Friends of the NRM

 Rub shoulders with railway legends from the past 200 years—from history-makers to record-breakers, Great Hall is home to some awe-inspiring engines.

 Jump on board the high-speed Japanese bullet train—the only one of its kind outside of Japan—and learn about travel on the world's fastest passenger rail network.
 Ignite your imagination with talks and tours from our Explainers, see our impressive turntable in action, and relive Mallard's record-breaking 1938 run in our exhilarating simulator experience.